something scattered

 As I considered my children in that light, I couldn’t help thinking we’ve missed something.
 A piece of evidence that what we call the laws of physics are really just the contact points where we can sense existence being held together.

-I mean, it’s wonderful, isn’t?
+I mean, it’s wonderful, isn’t it?
 To know that everything is made of the same thing.
 Energy and mass, one which equals the other.
 And somehow this sameness yields differences that stretch out across spectrums too vast for our detection but also knowable enough to keep in a crayon box.

-And yet we still need sanctuaries, from the things made of the same things we are.
+Yet we still need sanctuaries, from things made of the same things we are.
 People in sanctuaries are supposed to be immune from the systems of the world.
 And so I found myself wishing the blue light would stay scattered.

 After the light was gone and the children were in bed, I let myself look at the news.
-A hospital was bombed in Gaza yesterday.
+A hospital was attacked in Gaza yesterday.

 The explosion mostly damaged the hospital’s courtyard, where hundreds of Palestinians had gathered to seek safety.
 It is a reasonable thing to do.
 Surely, even in war, hospitals will be kept safe from the systems of the world.
 But a mother’s logic is not the logic of war.